-- Maintain and develop greenways and wildlife corridors to and from nature preserves. - Require all new residential development to be clustered to allow continued recreational and agricultural uses and open space preservation of the remainder of the acreage. - Promote Low Impact Development (LID) techniques for storm-water management such as bioswales or other best management practices. - Require attractive landscape screening and for industrial and commercial use along the US-23 corridor and all public right-of-way. - Promote Leadership in Energy and Environment Design (LEED) techniques for architecture and site design. - Carefully site entrance drives and subdivision entrances. - 7.
-Promote shared drives and parking areas. - Screen parking with knee walls, decorative fences, and landscaping. - Encourage the provision of community design features with pedestrian amenities such as plazas or community gathering places. - 10.
-Separate cars from pedestrians and provide pathways connecting subdivisions.
+- Maintain and develop greenways and wildlife corridors to and from nature preserves. - Require all new residential development to be clustered to allow continued recreational and agricultural uses and open space preservation. - Promote Low Impact Development (LID) techniques for storm-water management such as bioswales or other best management practices. - Require attractive landscape screening for industrial and commercial use along the US-23 corridor and along all public rights-of-way. - Promote Leadership in Energy and Environment Design (LEED) techniques for architecture and site design. - Carefully site entrance drives and subdivision entrances. - 7.
+Promote shared drives and parking areas. - Screen parking with knee walls, decorative fences, and landscaping. - Encourage the provision of community design features with pedestrian amenities such as plazas or community gathering places. - Separate cars from pedestrians and provide nonmotorized pathways connecting subdivisions.